FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 ```
  > To add multiple resource packs, simply add a comma (`,`) after the closing curly brackets (`}`) and paste in all the content between and including the curly brackets (`{` `}`).

-10. Back on your device; open the folder that you uploaded and open the `manifest.json` file.
+10. Back on your device, open the folder you uploaded and open the `manifest.json` file.

-11. Copy the UUID and version from the header section and paste them into your server's `world_resource_packs.json` file under pack_id and version.
+11. Copy the UUID and version from the header and paste them into the `world_resource_packs.json` file on your server under `pack_id:` and `version:`.

-12. Save the file and get back to the Home folder of the filemanager.
+12. Save the file and return to the home folder of the file manager.

-13. Locate and open the [behavior_packs](https://client.falixnodes.net/server/filemanager?dir=/behavior_packs/) folder.
+13. Locate and open the [behavior_packs] folder (https://client.falixnodes.net/server/filemanager?dir=/behavior_packs/).

 14. Upload your behavior pack to this folder by dragging it to the top of the File Manager or using the Upload Folder button.

-15. Return to the File Manager's home folder.
+15. Return to the File Manager home folder.

-16. Go to 'Worlds' and open the 'Bedrock Level' folder.
+16. Go to the 'Worlds' folder and open the folder called 'Bedrock Level'.

 17. Create a new file called `world_behavior_packs.json` if it doesn't already exist.

-18. Paste the following info into the file:
+18. Add the following information to the file:
 ```json
 [
   {